skaaltec/hacklife_2024/README.md

 ---
 # Installation:

-StreamLog works under MacOS, Linux and Windows.
+The aplication works under MacOS, Linux and Windows.

 __WSL will not work due to limited HW access.__